medusajs/medusa/docs/content/advanced/backend/subscribers/create-subscriber.md

 ## Prerequisites

-Before you can use subscribers, whether your custom subscribers or Medusa’s subscribers, you need to have [Redis](https://redis.io) installed and setup on your machine.
+Medusa's event system works by pushing data to a Queue that each handler then gets notified of.
+The queuing system is based on Redis and you will therefore need to make sure that [Redis](https://redis.io) is installed and configured for your Medusa project.

 Then, you need to set your Redis URL in your Medusa server.
 By default, the Redis URL is `redis://localhost:6379`.
 If you use a different one, set the following environment variable in `.env`: